How To Reduce Your App’s APK Size, Even If You Use Realm

-Now, generate your new APKs and you should see a significant decrease in the size in the individual, architecture-specific APKs!
+Now, generate your new APKs, and you should see a significant decrease in the size of the individual, architecture-specific APKs!

 The users will only be able to download the version of the APK from the Play Store that’s specific to their phone’s architecture, all of it happening behind-the-scenes, thanks to the magic of the Google Play Console.

 The best part?
 The APK size for my app, SilverScreener, was now 3.1MB!

 Here’s a comparison of before and after APK splitting: